 A figure-8 loop is a bight.
 It is tied in the middle section of a rope, usually near an end.
 There are several lengths of bights in vRigger.

 A two-loop figure-8 is a figure-8 knot with two bights.
-Working with this knot is a little tricky.
-Here are the steps that were used to create the following illustration.
+One of the loops in this knot has a fixed size.
+See the "Multi-Loop Figure-8 knot" (above), too.
 A sample file provides additional instructions on using the two-loop figure-8 knot.